samogden/CST334-assignments/programming-assignments/PA1/README.md

 ***Question:*** What are the differences between these commands and the ones for lab1?
 What do they mean?

-Once the docker shell starts update your github files:
+Once the docker shell starts change to the appropriate directory (e.g. run `cd programming`) and update your github files:
 ```shell
 git stash
 git pull